Cocker spaniels can be a variety of colour mixes but the most common colours are black or combinations of black and white.

 The risk of inherited health problems from the mother or father is often of little concern to these types of breeders.

-- LIVE TRACKING and LOCATION HISTORY - Follow your furry friend's every step in real-time on your phone; RECHARGE Tractive GPS IN ONLY 2 HOURS!
-Battery life of up to 5 days!
+- LIVE TRACKING and LOCATION HISTORY - Follow your furry friend's every step in real-time on your phone.
+See where your dog has been and what they've been up to.